 Ring also has a two-way audio feature.
 While it’s not bad, it sometimes gets buggy and the communication fails.

 The cool thing is that Ring has a built-in IR sensor that can track body heat.
 So you won’t be receiving false alerts from shadows.

-Ring promises that the battery life of its first-generation doorbell lasts up to six-twelve months.
-While we couldn’t test it for that long, in about three weeks, we lost 18% of battery life.
+Ring promises that the battery life of its first-generation doorbell lasts between six and twelve months.
+While we couldn’t test it for that long, in about three weeks we lost 18% of battery life.
 So the company’s estimations can be a bit optimistic.

 Ring 2 Doorbell

 The first-generation Ring was well-known for its bugs.
-A lot of people reported several issues with the doorbell and fortunately, Ring work hard a released a second-generation doorbell with minimal issues.
+A lot of people reported several issues with the doorbell and, fortunately, Ring has worked hard and released a second-generation doorbell with minimal issues.